Blog Posts in Your InBox!

 “Tell me about it,” Orlando replied, knowing his exercise was also overdue.

-Dave continued, “What’s crazy is when I finally bit the bullet and started working out again, I remembered how good it felt.
+Jordan continued, “What’s crazy is when I finally bit the bullet and started working out again, I remembered how good it felt.
 I’m not sure why it’s so hard to get back into something even though you know it’ll feel great.
 I haven’t felt this good in years.”

 My husband and I nodded in agreement.
 We both knew exactly what he meant.